 3D printing is a process that uses specialized equipment to create physical objects from a digital file, one thin layer at a time.
 This additive manufacturing method provides a pathway to rapid and cost-effective prototyping, allowing designers and engineers to physically render one-of-a-kind concepts via computer-generated designs.

-Why it’s disruptive: In the medical field, 3D printing has made custom prosthetics, implants and even organs a reality, enhancing patient care and outcomes.
-Industries like aerospace and automotive benefit from 3D printing's ability to craft lightweight and complex parts, improving fuel efficiency and performance.
+Why it’s disruptive: In the medical field, 3D printing can be used to design functioning organs, enhancing patient care and outcomes.
+The aerospace and automotive industries benefit from 3D printing’s ability to craft lightweight and complex parts, improving fuel efficiency and performance.
 (It’s even built a rocket from scratch.)
 The food industry is testing out ways in which it can apply 3D printing for aesthetics, automation and sustainable purposes, while construction startups use this tech to build housing with little human oversight and in record times.
-At large, 3D printing is reshaping the manufacturing landscape, giving rise to decentralized and on-demand production, which reduces waste, lowers costs and undercuts traditional supply chain flows.

 9. 5G